-\$145M for Local Bus Operating: fully funding all 77 local transit agencies

-\$50M for state matching funds for major projects, leveraging \$200 million in federal funds \$40M for rail operations: potentially doubling frequency on Michigan's Amtrak train routes \$15M for airport express service to DTW from Detroit, Oakland, and Macomb.
+- \$145M for Local Bus Operating: fully funding all 77 local transit agencies - \$50M for state matching funds for major projects, leveraging \$200 million in federal funds - \$40M for rail operations: potentially doubling frequency on Michigan's Amtrak train routes - \$15M for airport express service to DTW from Detroit, Oakland, and Macomb.

-That, in addition to the \$270 million that is allocated from the Michigan Transportation Fund each year, would nearly double state investment in transit.
+That, with the \$270 million allocated from the Michigan Transportation Fund, would nearly double state investment in transit.